-Fundsmith is about to launch a new fund called Smithson.
+Fundsmith has launched a new fund called Smithson.
 This is exciting, because Fundsmith is such a successful asset manager.
 It's global equity fund has beaten its index consistently over a very long period of time.
 So what is it that this new fund is setting out to achieve how much will it cost and how likely is it to succeed?

 We can get an idea of why the fund is being created from this graph which shows the outperformance by Warren Buffett relative to the S&P 500.
 In one year in the mid 1970s Warren Buffett outperformed the S&P 500 by over 100% and then in the late 70s by about 80%.
 What you can see over time is that gradually those peak outperformances tend to fade away.
 The reason for that is because as the fund grew Buffett could only buy very large companies and large companies won't outperform the S&P 500 by such a large degree.